 1. What is systems management?

-Systems management is the supervision of the information technology systems in an enterprise.
+Systems management is the creation and supervision of the information technology systems in an enterprise.
 This includes purchasing equipment and software, distributing it to where it is to be used, configuring it, maintaining it with enhancement and service updates, setting up problem-handling processes, and determining whether objectives are being met.

 2. Within an enterprise, who is in charge of systems management?

 Systems management is usually under the overall responsibility of an enterprise Chief Information Officer (CIO ).
 The department that performs systems management is sometimes known as management information systems (MIS) or simply information systems (IS).